-Improved diversity can result in better products, better marketing and a better customer experience, as companies then have a staff base which properly understands the needs of all end users.
-Modern technology means that if you don’t adapt your offer to meet customers’ needs, a competitor will quickly develop a product or service which does.
+Improved diversity means better products, better marketing, and better customer experience, as companies have a workforce that properly understands the needs of all its users.